DinoChiesa/Apigee-Java-XmlCipher/README.md

 # Java XMLCipher Callout

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XMLCipher encryption.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XMLCipher encryption or decryption.
+It encrypts or decrypts one element within an XML document, and returns the resulting document.

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

+## License

+This material is copyright 2018, Google Inc. and is licensed under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file.

+This code is open source but you don't need to compile it in order to use it.

-## Notes
+## Details

 There are two callout classes,